FabLabLimerick/fablablimerick.github.io/app/_posts/events/2016-06-04-EVENTS-FAMbootcamp.md

 ### Open Call Rules and Regulations for Proposals
 The call is open to any artist based in the Republic of Ireland with existing experience in digital fabrication technologies within his/her artistic practice.

-2 proposals will be developed during the bootcamp, they will be selected from the applications to this open call and each artist responsible will lead a group of six collaborators during the bootcamp.
+Two proposals will be developed during the bootcamp, selected from the applications to this open call.
+Each artist responsible will lead a group of six collaborators during the bootcamp.
 The proposals submitted must be open to the participation of the collaborators during the bootcamp.

 ### Workshop Schedule
 On **July 4th** an initial presentation of both projects will be held.